Coordinator: Dr. Linda Cahir (www.kean.edu/~lcahir)

 - Dr. Thomas Walsh - Mathematics, Science

-As a prerequisite to applying to the MSE Program for Declaration of Major, a student planning to major in a teacher certification program must be in good academic standing and maintain a GPA of 3.0.
+As a prerequisite to applying to the MSE Program for Declaration of Major, a student planning to major in P-12 Teacher Certification must be in good academic standing and maintain a gpa of 3.0.

 When applying to the MSE Program a student in either Elementary or Secondary Education must submit the following:

 - Student-signed Application for Admission (www.kean.edu/~soed/)

 - Speech and Language Screening results call (908) 737-5375 for an appointment

 - Transcript(s) from all previous schools (transfer students)

 - Transfer Evaluation Guide Sheet (transfer students)